omarAlnosyan/csv-profiler/README.md

 python -m csv_profiler.cli --help
 ```

 If you get a "ModuleNotFoundError", you're in the wrong directory.
-Navigate to the inner `bootcamp/bootcamp` folder.
+Make sure you're in the `csv-profiler/bootcamp` directory (not nested deeper).

 ## Run